 • "If not us, then who?
 If not now, then when?"

-Congressman John Lewis 5th District of Georgia, Civil Rights Leader, Sojourn Mentor
+Congressman John Lewis 5th District of Georgia, Civil Rights Leader, Sojourn Project Mentor

 • "I have witnessed non-engaged students from my school learn and appreciate the value of education on Sojourn and apply those lessons upon their return to school…most gratifying…"

-California County Teacher of the Year Sojourn Teacher Alum
+California County Teacher of the Year Sojourn Teacher Alumni

 • "Engagement with and between the kids is incredible.
 The preparation pre-trip gets them ready for something that's so deep, it seems beyond their comprehension, yet their responsiveness and comments prove how much they're not only getting, but how much they are retaining…It's also about a much bigger picture for them as young adults, developing a level of understanding other people that truly sets them apart – in whatever path they take.
 I'M BLOWN AWAY!"